Tilly Devine: Decline and death

 Although Devine had been one of Sydney's wealthiest women, by 1955 the Taxation Department ordered her to pay more than £20,000 in unpaid income tax and fines sending her close to bankruptcy.
 In 1953 Devine boasted to the media, "I am a lucky, lucky girl.
 I have more diamonds than the Queen of England's stowaways – and better ones too!"
 She sold off her last brothel in Palmer Street, Darlinghurst in 1968, and died two years later.

 Devine was famous for flamboyant acts of generosity, and also for her violent feud with criminal vice rival Kate Leigh.
 Devine was charged by the famous Sydney Detective Frank Farrell on many occasions, and their feud lasted for 30 years.

 Devine had suffered from chronic bronchitis for 20 years, and died of cancer, aged 70 at the Concord Repatriation Hospital in Sydney on 24 November 1970.
 Her funeral service was held at the Sacred Heart Catholic Church, Darlinghurst.
 She was cremated at Botany Crematorium, now known as Eastern Suburbs Memorial Park, on 26 November 1970 with Catholic rites by her married name, Matilda Mary Parsons.
 She was survived by her son Frederick Ralph (Devine) Twiss (1919–1978) and 2 grandchildren.
 Her funeral service was poorly attended and her death went virtually unnoticed by Sydney's media and population and it was said that very few people openly mourned her death.
 The only public eulogy offered to Devine was given by the then police commissioner Norman Allan who said: "She was a villain, but who am I to judge her?"

 In popular culture

 Peter Kenna wrote a play called The Slaughter of St Teresa’s Day (1973 Currency Press), where the lead character was based on Devine.

 The song "Miss Divine" from the 1990 Icehouse album Code Blue is about Devine.

 A popular cafe-nightclub in Lyneham, Canberra is called Tilleys Devine Cafe Gallery.
 A wine bar in Darlinghurst, Sydney opened in 2011, named "Love Tilly Devine" in honour of Devine.

 In August 2011, Australia's Channel Nine commenced screening Underbelly: Razor, a true crime television drama series that deals with the Leigh/Devine Sydney gangland wars in the 1930s.
 The series was based on the Ned Kelly Award-winning book by Larry Writer.
 Devine was portrayed by Chelsie Preston Crayford, who was nominated for a Logie Award for Most Popular New Female Talent.

+Devine is a background character in Kerry Greenwood's Death Before Wicket, the tenth Phryne Fisher novel, which is set in Sydney in 1928.

+Tilley Devine is referenced in Ronni Salt’s 2024 debut novel Gunnawah - a fictional Murray river town and the setting for a 1974 crime story.